kubocd/kubocd-doc/docs/user-guide/150-ingress-controller.md

 - `spec.protected: false`: Just to demonstrates that the package-level `protected` flag can be overridden at the release level.
 - `spec.targetNamespace: ingress-nginx`: Installs the ingress controller in its own namespace.
 - `spec.createNamespace: true`: Automatically creates the target namespace if it doesn't exist.
+- `spec.package.interval`: Not provided in this sample.
+Will be set to the global default value of 30m.
+(See [here](./xxxx) to configure this global default).

 Apply the release: